 Here Are The Best Bumper Plates

-In this article, you’ll learn what to look for when purchasing bumper plates and the benefits of training with bumpers instead of metal plates.
+In this article, you’ll learn what to look for when purchasing bumper plates and the benefits of training with bumpers instead of metal and traditional iron plates.

 What To Look For When Purchasing Bumper Plates

-Bumper plates, also called “bumpers”, are Olympic sized weighted plates made with thick rubber.
-The material of the plate makes dropping and bouncing your barbell on the floor safe.
+Bumper plates, also called “bumpers”, are Olympic sized weighted plates made with thick virgin rubber.
+The material of the bumper plate makes dropping and bouncing your barbell on the floor safe.

 When you go to buy, keep these 3 things in mind: